 Sexually Transmitted Infections (STI)

 About 19 million people get an STI each year in the US, but there are steps you can take to reduce your risk.
-It is important to visit your health care provider for STI testing, if you have symptoms or questions.
-However, STIs often do not have symptoms, which is why its essential to be tested regularly.
+It is important to visit your health care provider for STI testing, or if you have symptoms or questions.
+However, STIs often do not have symptoms, which is why it's essential to be tested regularly.
 The following Centers for Disease Prevention and Control (CDC) links provide information on the most common STIs and how you can protect yourself and your partner(s):

 HIV and STD Prevention(APHC) Provides resources on HIV and STI prevention, Fact Sheets, and Army policies affecting sexual health.

 HPV Vaccines(APHC) There are vaccines to protect females and males against many types of HPV.
 Vaccination is the best way to prevent HPV infection.
 The vaccine is most effective if you get it before becoming sexually active.
 However, if you are already sexually active, you should still get vaccinated.
 Both girls and boys should get 3 doses of HPV vaccine, starting at around age 11–12 years.
 Older teens and young adults should also start or complete their HPV vaccine series.

-STI Information Fact Sheet STI Fact Sheet from the Office on Women's Health.
+STI Fact Sheet from the Office on Women's Health.